» About MU at Ft. Bragg

 Online students have access to Davis Memorial Library, through which they may access electronic resources and online catalog remotely.
 Librarians are available via e-mail at or phone at (910) 630-7123.
 Each online course has a link on its menu to the Davis Memorial Library Web site.

-ATTENDANCE POLICY FOR 100-LEVEL COURSES AND UPPER-LEVEL COURSES
+ATTENDANCE POLICY FOR 1000-LEVEL COURSES AND UPPER-LEVEL COURSES

-Methodist University’s attendance policy for 100 level courses also applies to 100-level courses taken online.
+Methodist University’s attendance policy for 1000 level courses also applies to 1000-level courses taken online.
 A student may not miss more than 20% of the course; otherwise he or she will be withdrawn with a grade of WF.
 Students withdrawn with a WF for attendance are notified by e-mail and have seven days to submit a completed appeal form to the Office of the Vice President for Academic Affairs.
-E-mail the Assistant Dean for Distance Education at if you need assistance coordinating the appeal with your course professor.
+E-mail the Director of MU at Night and Extended Learning at if you need assistance coordinating the appeal with your course professor.

-Professors of upper-level courses reserve the right to set their own attendance policies that may be either more or less stringent than the 100-level attendance policy.
+Professors of upper-level courses reserve the right to set their own attendance policies that may be either more or less stringent than the 1000-level attendance policy.
 Students exceeding the permissable non-attendance benchmark will be withdrawn with a grade of WF.
 Students withdrawn with a WF for attendance are notified by e-mail and have seven days to submit a completed appeal form to the Office of the Vice President for Academic Affairs.
-E-mail the Assistant Dean for Distance Education at if you need assistance coordinating the appeal with your course professor.
+E-mail the Director of MU at Night and Extended Learning at if you need assistance coordinating the appeal with your course professor.

 NO SHOW POLICY

-Students who have not hit the course at least once during the drop/add period (the first week of classes) will be withdrawn without record from the course and are eligible for a full refund of tuition for the course in question.
-Late registrants to the course (adding the course in the final two working days of the week) may receive additional time to hit the course, at the discretion of the Assistant Dean for Distance Education.
-Students who are unable to hit the course during the first week for personal or professional reasons must make a written request to the Assistant Dean for Distance Education asking for exemption from this policy.
+Students who have not hit the course at least once during the first week of classes will be withdrawn without record from the course and are eligible for a full refund of tuition for the course in question.
+Late registrants to the course (adding the course in the final two working days of the week) may receive additional time to hit the course, at the discretion of the course professor.
+Students who are unable to hit the course during the first week for personal or professional reasons must make a written request to the course professor asking for exemption from this policy.
 Students who choose this option will not be withdrawn as a no show at a later date, even if they do not hit the course.

 ONLINE COURSE ETIQUETTE